-- optimal and robust control as well as - predictive and AI based control for linear as well as nonlinear systems.
+- optimal and robust control as well as - predictive control

+for linear as well as nonlinear systems.
 In particular, we discuss the methods within the lecture and support understanding and application within the tutorial classes.
 The module itself is accredited with 5 credits.

 - LQR linear quadratic control,

-- H_2 regulator output feedback control,
+- $H_2$ regulator output feedback control,

-- H{∞} regulator robust control,
+- $H{\infty}$ regulator robust control,

 - MPC model predictive control, and

-■ DCS - distributed control systems.
+DCS - distributed control systems.